The-Tasty-Jaffa/Tasty-Jaffa-cogs/README.md

 `[p]cog install Tasty-cogs rolenotifier`

-Once installed, run `[p]AutoroleInfo` for more information about the cog.
+Once installed, run `[p]setroles` for more information about the cog.

 ### tempvoice
 This cog allows for the creation of temporary voice channels.
 These channels, once empty, will be deleted.